Sleep Lab Review

 - The headgear, which refers to the straps used to secure the frame to the wearer’s head.

 An airtight seal is required over the nose and mouth for effective air delivery.
-To ensure the mask is not uncomfortable, full face masks models feature extra cushioning around the perimeter that maintains the seal while also providing a more comfortable fit.
+To ensure the mask is not uncomfortable, full face masks models feature extra cushioning around the area that maintains the seal while also providing a more comfortable fit.
 The cushion may be made from different materials, such as cloth, gel, silicone, or foam.
 The cushion is usually replaceable.

 The elbow port may be longer or shorter.
-Additionally, some elbow sports may be swiveled 360 degrees; this allows the mask wearer to adjust their sleep position without compromising the connection to the hose.
+Additionally, some elbow sports may be 360 degrees; this allows the mask wearer to adjust their sleep position without compromising the connection to the hose.

 Headgear straps are located at the jaw and wrap around the back of the head to connect at the base of the neck.
 Additional straps may wrap around the forehead and connect in the same place; this is known as forehead support.